 CAAMP will be held at the Emory Conference Center in Atlanta, Georgia.
 Less than 35 minutes from Hartsfield-Jackson Atlanta International Airport, the Frank Lloyd Wright-designed Emory Conference Center is set on a 26-acre forest preserve and features spacious conference facilities for our program.
 The stylish guest rooms, all-day beverage and snack area, dining room and lounge, free Wi-Fi, modern fitness center, and an indoor swim¬ming pool help to elevate your stay to a stand-out experience.
 The center is also close to a number of major Atlanta attractions and high-quality restaurants and shops.

 Discounts are available for institutions that send three or more individuals to CAAMP.
-Institutions receive the 10% discount when the following occurs:
+Institutions receive the 10% discount off of $2,195 regular tuition when the following occurs:

-Alternatively, AAL alumni receive a 10% discount (cannot be combined with group discount).
+Alternatively, AAL alumni receive a 10% discount (cannot be combined with early-bird or group discounts).

 For discount codes, or if you have any questions, please contact AAL Director of Professional Development Dr. Felicia Tucker-Lively.